KeepError/InnoSchedule/README.md

 - [sqlalchemy query API](https://docs.sqlalchemy.org/en/latest/orm/query.html)
 - [sqlalchemy relationship patterns](https://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html)

-The module consists of 4 main parts:
+Each module consists of 4 main parts:

 1. `source.py` basic code for registering commands and functions to work with users
 2. `classes.py ` classes used by the module.
 Described in sqlalchemy format for mapping to database by orm
 3. `controller.py` functions for working with the database.
-The main code does not work with the base directly, but through the controller
+The main code does not work with database directly, but through the controller
 4. `permanent.py ` stores all constant values such as strings, module settings, etc.

-To add a module to the main branch, you need to make a fork of the repository and offer your pull request.
+To add new module to the main branch, you need to make a fork of the repository and offer your pull request.
 You can use the `sample` module as a basis, copy it and modify it for your purposes.
 For any questions you can write to the developer.